be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 ### Text search feature

 The Text search feature allows substring search in all visible textual information related to a message in the language of the user.
-Search excludes reasearch in the document or body content themselves.
+Search excludes research in the document or body content themselves.

 ..
-More information comming soon.
+More information coming soon.